-Basic Steps in Query Processing: Optimization
+Basic Steps in Query Processing : Optimization

-- A relational algebra expression may have many equivalent expressions, e.g. - $\sigma{salary < 75000}(\prod{salary}(instructor))$ is equivalent to
+A relational algebra expression may have many equivalent expressions

-$\prod{salary}(\sigma{salary < 75000}(instructor))$

-- Each relational algebra operation can be evaluated using one of several different algorithms - Correspondingly, a relational-algebra expression can be evaluated in many ways. - Annotated expression specifying detailed evaluation strategy is called an evaluation-plan.
-E.g.,: - Use an index on salary to find instructors with salary < 75000, - Or perform complete relation scan and discard instructors with salary \geq 75000
+- E.g., $\sigma{salary < 75000}(\prod{salary}(instructor))$ is equivalent to $\prod{salary}(\sigma{salary < 75000}(instructor))$ - Each relational algebra operation can be evaluated using one of several different algorithms - Correspondingly, a relational-algebra expression can be evaluated in many ways. - Annotated expression specifying detailed evaluation strategy is called an evaluation-plan. - E.g., can use an index on salary to find instructors with salary < 75000, - or can perform complete relation scan and discard instructors with salary ≥ 75000